bonitasoft/bonita-doc/md/database-configuration.md

 To support XA transactions, SQL Server requires a specific configuration.
 You can refer to [MSDN](https://msdn.microsoft.com/en-us/library/aa342335(v=sql.110).aspx) for more information.
-Here is the list of steps to perform (as an example, the database name BONITA\_BPM is used):
+Here is the list of steps to perform (as an example, the database name BONITA is used):

 1. Make sure you have already downloaded and installed the [Microsoft SQL Server JDBC Driver 4.0](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774).
 2. Copy the `sqljdbc_xa.dll` from `%JDBC_DRIVER_INSTALL_ROOT%\sqljdbc_4.0\enu\xa\x64\` (x64 for 64 bit version of Windows, x86 for 32 bit version of Windows) to `%SQLSERVER_INSTALL_ROO%\Instance_root\MSSQL12.MSSQLSERVER\MSSQL\Binn\.`